by Mike Bingham

 Rockhopper penguins are opportunistic feeders, and around the Falklands are known to take varying proportions of crustaceans (Euphausia lucens, E. vallentini, Thysanoessa gregaria and Themisto sp.), squid (Gonatus antarcticus, Loligo gahi, Onychoteuthis sp, and Teuthowenia sp.) and various small fish.
 Foraging dives rarely exceed 100m in depth, but feeding in groups is common.

-The large scale decline in Rockhopper penguin populations has been of such magnitude as to justify treating the species as globally threatened according to the new IUCN criteria.
+The large scale decline in Rockhopper penguin populations has been of such magnitude as to justify treating the species as globally threatened according to the IUCN criteria.
 In September 2001 the IPCWG recommended the exclusion of large scale commercial fishing from within 30 miles of penguin breeding sites in the Falkland Islands.
-So far the Falkland Islands Government have refused to adopt this measure, and penguins continue to decline as a result.
+So far the Falkland Islands Government have refused to adopt this measure, and penguin populations continue to be damaged as a result.